ConduitNetwork/docs/getting_started/cli/getting_started.rst

     	library
     	version

 As you can see the cli is split into sections.
 Each of. these sections has subcommands available for performing certain actions.
-For example lets look at `morpheus instances`
+For example lets look at `conduit instances`

 .. code-block:: text

-    morpheus> instances
+    conduit> instances
-    Usage: morpheus instances [list,add,remove,stop,start,restart,backup,run-workflow,stop-service,start-service,restart-service,resize,upgrade,clone,envs,setenv,delenv] [name]
+    Usage: conduit instances [list,add,remove,stop,start,restart,backup,run-workflow,stop-service,start-service,restart-service,resize,upgrade,clone,envs,setenv,delenv] [name]

 These commands typically make it easier to figure out what command subsets are available and the CLI documentation can provide helpful information in more depth on each command option.

 Provisioning
 ^^^^^^^^^^^^^^^^^

 To get started provisioning instances from the CLI a few prerequisite commands must be setup in the CLI.
 First we must decide what Group we want to provision into.
-We can first get a list of available groups to use by running morpheus groups list
+We can first get a list of available groups to use by running conduit groups list

     .. code-block:: text

-      morpheus> groups list
+      conduit> groups list

-      Morpheus Groups
+      Conduit Groups
       ==================

       =  Automation - denver
       => Demo - Multi
-      =  Morpheus AWS - US-West
+      =  Conduit AWS - US-West
-      =  Morpheus Azure - US West
+      =  Conduit Azure - US West
-      =  Morpheus Google - Auto
+      =  Conduit Google - Auto
-      =  morpheus-approvals -
+      =  conduit-approvals -
       =  NIck-Demo - Chicago
       =  San Mateo Hyper-V - San Mateo, CA
       =  San Mateo Nutanix - San Mateo, CA